 What is Eco Church?

-Joining the Eco Church scheme is about the Parish of the Resurrection making a commitment to caring for God’s Earth in five key areas of our church life: worship and teaching, management of church buildings, management of church land, community/global engagement and lifestyle.
+Back in 2019 when we joined the Eco Church scheme it was all about the Parish of the Resurrection making a commitment to caring for God’s Earth in five key areas of our church life: worship and teaching, management of church buildings, management of church land, community/global engagement and lifestyle.
+The ideals were written out below but obviously with the current restrictions in place whilst the COVID 19 Pandemic is on, we have had to do things differently but they still remain our aim

 Worship and teaching – the Eco Church team will work with the Ministry Team to ensure our services and other acts celebrate creation throughout the year, and to include it in our prayers and the teaching we receive.
 There will be display boards in each church, on social media and in Parish Matters; we will sign post to local initiatives, such as Energy Alton, ACAN, ALFI, Alton society’s litter pick etc. as well as joining relevant global initiatives – POTR is already part of toilet twinning.